segmentio/stats/README.md

 removed in favor of this new approach, other were transformed to provide more flexibility and leverage new features.

-The stats package used to only support float values, metrics can now be of various numeric types (see stats.MakeMeasure for a detailed description), therefore functions like `stats.Add` now accept an `interface{}` value instead of `float64`. `stats.ObserveDuration` was also removed since this new approach
+The stats package used to only support float values.
+Metrics can now be of various numeric types (see stats.MakeMeasure for a detailed description), therefore functions like `stats.Add` now accept an `interface{}` value instead of `float64`. `stats.ObserveDuration` was also removed since this new approach